Skip to main content

 Context Window

-• includes system prompt, history, retrieved docs, and current query
+• covers system prompt, history, retrieved docs, current query, and output

-• 1M-token windows now available from Anthropic and Google.
+• 1M-token windows are now generally available from Anthropic (Opus 4.6 / Sonnet 4.6) and Google.

 Context Overflow Handling